KaitCreates/blackgoosebakery/README.md

 # blackgoosebakery
-Black Goose Bakery RWD from Chapter 17
+Repository for the Black Goose Bakery RWD from Chapter 17 of Learning Web Design.